aiven/devportal/docs/products/kafka/concepts/monitor-consumer-group.rst

 ```````````````````````````````````````````````````````
 Consumer group lag is an important metric in your Apache Kafka dashboard.
 It shows how far behind the consumers in a group are in consuming messages on the topic.
 A significant lag could indicate one of two scenarios - terminated consumers or consumers who are alive but unable to keep up with the rate of incoming messages.
 Persistent lag for long durations may indicate that the system is not behaving according to plan, requiring investigation and follow-up actions to resolve the issue.

 The terms ``Consumer group lag`` and ``Consumer group replication lag`` can be used interchangeably.
-Consumer Group Lag is typically a metric provided by the client side, while Aiven computes its metric known as Consumer Group Replication Lag (``kafka_consumer_group_rep_lag``) by fetching information about partitions and consumer groups.
+Consumer Group Lag is typically a metric provided by the client side, while Aiven computes its metric known as Consumer Group Replication Lag (``kafka_consumer_group_rep_lag``) by fetching information about partitions and consumer groups from broker side.
 This metric captures the difference between the latest published offset (high watermark) and the consumer group offset for the same partition.

 The consumer group graph below, which is enabled by default, provides valuable insights into consumer behavior.
 It displays the consumer group replication lag, indicating how far behind the consumers are in consuming messages from a topic.
 This graph provides information about consumer behavior, enabling you to take appropriate action if necessary.